What is your silver jewellery collection worth?

 Working out the value of your silver jewellery is not easy, especially if you don’t have experience in the field.
 You may have better things to do than learn the finer points of valuing precious metals!

 The value of silver, as a metal, is determined by the weight, the purity and the current ‘spot price’.
-This is it’s current market value.
+This is its current market value.

 It’s rare to get paid spot price for your silver jewellery if it’s being sold as scrap.
 This is because you’ll have to pay a commission on the transaction which goes to the dealer.
 This commission is how silver dealers make money.

-Usually you will only be able to sell silver at spot price to a bullion dealer, they tend only to deal in very large amounts.
+Usually, you will only be able to sell silver at spot price to a bullion dealer, they tend only to deal in very large amounts.

 Our experts have years of appraisal experience, they can spot valuable silver jewellery even if it’s broken or tarnished.
 If in doubt don’t just sell it to a scrap silver dealer, they may not be able to spot a rare or valuable piece.
+Instead, if you want to sell silver jewellery, try our service for free.

 Though professional silver valuation is recommended, there are some ways to establish what silver jewellery is worth, and the tips below can help you get some idea before you send it to the pros.